+The following activities are exempt from the clearing and vegetation removal standards set forth in Section 15(P), provided that all other applicable requirements of this chapter are complied with, and the removal of vegetation is limited to that which is necessary:

 - a.
-The following activities are exempt from the clearing and vegetation removal standards set forth in Section 15(P), provided that all other applicable requirements of this chapter are complied with, and the removal of vegetation is limited to that which is necessary: - i.
 The removal of vegetation that occurs at least once every two (2) years for the maintenance of legally existing areas that do not comply with the vegetation standards in this chapter, such as but not limited to cleared openings in the canopy or fields.
 Such areas shall not be enlarged, except as allowed by this section.
-If any of these areas, due to lack of removal of vegetation every two (2) years, reverts back to primarily woody vegetation, the requirements of Section 15(P) apply; - ii.
-The removal of vegetation from the location of allowed structures or allowed uses, when the shoreline setback requirements of section 15(B) are not applicable; - iii.
-The removal of vegetation from the location of public swimming areas associated with an allowed public recreational facility; - iv.
-The removal of vegetation associated with allowed agricultural uses, provided best management practices are utilized, and provided all requirements of section 15(N) are complied with; - v.
-The removal of vegetation associated with brownfields or voluntary response action program (VRAP) projects provided that the removal of vegetation is necessary for remediation activities to clean-up contamination on a site in a general development district, commercial fisheries and maritime activities district or other equivalent zoning district approved by the Commissioner that is part of a state or federal brownfields program or a voluntary response action program pursuant 38 M.R.S.A section 343-E, and that is located along: - (A) A coastal wetland; or - (B) A river that does not flow to a great pond classified as GPA pursuant to 38 M.R.S.A section 465-A. - vi.
-The removal of non-native invasive vegetation species, provided the following minimum requirements are met: - (A) If removal of vegetation occurs via wheeled or tracked motorized equipment, the wheeled or tracked motorized equipment is operated and stored at least twenty-five (25) feet, horizontal distance, from the shoreline, except that wheeled or tracked equipment may be operated or stored on existing structural surfaces, such as pavement or gravel;
+If any of these areas, due to lack of removal of vegetation every two (2) years, reverts back to primarily woody vegetation, the requirements of Subsection 15(P) apply; - b.
+The removal of vegetation from the location of allowed structures or allowed uses, when the shoreline setback requirements of Subsection 15(B) are not applicable; - c.
+The removal of vegetation from the location of public swimming areas associated with an allowed public recreational facility; - d.
+The removal of vegetation associated with allowed agricultural uses, provided best management practices are utilized, and provided all requirements of Subsection 15(N) are complied with; - e.
+The removal of vegetation associated with brownfields or voluntary response action program (VRAP) projects provided that the removal of vegetation is necessary for remediation activities to clean-up contamination on a site within the SPO and outside the SPO-RP and SPO-SP that is part of a state or federal brownfields program or a voluntary response action program pursuant 38 M.R.S.A Section 343-E, and that is located along:

+- i.
+A coastal wetland; or - ii.
+A river that does not flow to a great pond classified as GPA.
+(Class GPA shall be the sole classification of great ponds and lakes less than ten (10) acres in size [38 M.R.S.A Section 465-A(1)(B)]. - f.
+The removal of non-native invasive vegetation species, provided the following minimum requirements are met: - i.
+If removal of vegetation occurs via wheeled or tracked motorized equipment, the wheeled or tracked motorized equipment is operated and stored at least 25 feet, horizontal distance, from the shoreline, except that wheeled or tracked equipment may be operated or stored on existing structural surfaces, such as pavement or gravel; - ii.
+Removal of vegetation within 25 feet, horizontal distance, from the shoreline occurs via hand tools; and - iii.
+If applicable, clearing and vegetation removal standards are exceeded due to the removal of non-native invasive species vegetation, the area shall be revegetated with native species to achieve compliance. - g.
+The removal of vegetation associated with emergency response activities conducted by the Department, the U.S. Environmental Protection Agency, the U.S. Coast Guard, and their agents.